 Ask what people would want to see and be prepared to act.
 If you say no to every single request, you’ll lose employees.

-Strategic IT Consultants Like Applied Tech Can Help You Maintain a Tech-Forward Work Environment
+Strategic IT Consultants Can Help You Maintain a Tech-Forward Work Environment

-We’ll keep you up to date and on budget
+Keep your hardware up to date and within budget

-Most people use home versions of Microsoft Office and are familiar with the more current versions.
-Many are using Office 365.
+Many people use home versions of Microsoft Office 365 and are familiar with the more current versions.
 If your team is using the latest version at home and logging onto Office 2003 for work, they’re forced to relearn software they’ve outgrown and are limited in their ability to work efficiently with the tools they’re most familiar with.

 Auto updates, like those available in Office 365, give you constant access to the most recent version.
 You don’t need to worry about allocating extra IT spend for the update because it is included in your monthly subscription.